jz-lu/ml-ph/README.md

 8. Julia, any version at least `1.0`.

 ## Initial setup
 The first order of business is to build VASP.
 This is standard to any condensed matter physics calculation and is not unique to `ml-ph`, so we will not discuss it in detail.
-Whatever the method is, update `ALLEGRO_ANALYZER/STATIC_BAT_DNE` with the right command to call the VASP executable.
+Whatever the method is, update `ALLEGRO_ANALYZER/STATIC_BAT_DNE` and `ALLEGRO_ELASTIC/ELASTIC_BAT_DNE` with the right command to call the VASP executable.

 Ensure next that the python path and the location of the VASP POTCAR (pseudopotential files)are correctly set up in `~/.pmgrc.yaml`.
 The details of this can be found in the `pymatgen` setup documentation.